IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

     ~~~~~~

 1. Access the tuples:
-    Depending on your use case, you can:
-    1. Fetch a group of tuples using `view.fetch_tuples()`:
+    1. Option 1: Fetch a group of tuples using `view.fetch_tuples()`:
     ~~~~~~ python
        tpls = view.fetch_tuples(max_tuples=10)
        print("Received " + str(len(tpls)) + " tuples from the Stream")
     ~~~~~~
-    1. Iterate over the items in the returned queue:
+    1. Option 2: Iterate over the items in the returned queue:
       ~~~~~ python
         try:
             print("Fetching data from view")